 Contactless dining technology is proven to improve the guests dining experience, while increasing revenue and lowering operational costs.

-How does contactless ordering & payment work for full service restaurants?
+How does contactless QR code ordering & payment work for full service restaurants?

 Steps of service, and what to expect:

 1. Start with human interaction